Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 ---

 Now we're going to learn the Perl *given-when* statement.
 You could use an *if* statement to evaluate conditional logic, but what if there are multiple conditions presented?
 Your code will look cluttered and hard to read.
-If have some foundation on languages like C, and Java, you must be familiar with the *switch* statement.
+If you have some foundation on languages like C, and Java, you must be familiar with the *switch* statement.
 However, Perl doesn't offer one, instead it provides the *given-when* statement.

 If you plan to use this feature, you need to remember a few things:

-1. This feature available on Perl 5.0.10+, so use the pragma `use feature 'switch'` or `use v5.0.10` to enable it.
+1. That is a feature available on Perl 5.0.10+, so use the pragma `use feature 'switch'` or `use v5.0.10` to enable it.
 2. This feature also uses a Perl __smartmatch__ operator `~~`, which is still in experimental status.

 It behaves like: when the expression returns the first value, the first code block is executed, if not, the expression is rechecked, and if it returns the second value, the second code block is executed, if not, the expression is rechecked, and so on.
 You can write a *default* section that will be used for cases that are not handled by any specific values, just like a catch-all bucket.

 Now let's check some Perl code illustrating the *given-when* statement.
-The requirement is to prompt the user to enter a credit card type, and if it one of the Visa, Master, Amex, or Discover, we need to print a message that our utility will check for the entered card type.
+The requirement is to prompt the user to enter a credit card type, and if it's one of the Visa, Master, Amex, or Discover, we need to print a message that our utility will check for the entered card type.
 If the user enters something else, we need to print a default message saying `Unrecognized card type`.

 ```perl
 #!/usr/bin/perl